38 Comments

 Expand full comment

 That it "used to be OK" is debatable.
-You guys used to draw and quarter people for stealing a loaf of bread, in numbers that outed the ENTIRE Spanish Inquisition in a couple of years.
+You guys used to draw and quarter people for stealing a loaf of bread, in numbers that out-did the ENTIRE Spanish Inquisition in a couple of years.

 But leaving that aside... even if I granted the point, the issue is that since case law builds up, it is an inevitable progression of degradation.